---force-cells is not provided, in the case of mixed species sample, we do a second iteration where we mask out the non-cell barcodes and fit the same mixture model to the two species distributions present in the cell barcodes.
+--force-cells is not provided, in the case of mixed species sample, we do a second iteration where we mask out the non-cell barcodes and fit the same mixture model to the two species distributions present in the cell barcodes and refine the division of cell barcodes associated with each species.
 In general, the

 --force-cells value to be used should correspond to a point below the "knee" as seen on the barcode rank plot above.

 Similar to our analysis pipelines for the Single Cell Gene Expression Solution and the Single Cell Immune Profiling Solution, we produce a count matrix consisting of the counts of fragment ends (or cut sites) within each peak region for each barcode.
 This is the raw peak-barcode matrix and it captures the enrichment of open chromatin per barcode.
 The matrix is then filtered to consist of only cell barcodes, which is then used in subsequent analysis such as dimensionality reduction, clustering and visualization.